MansoorAZafar/flutterflow-integration-tests-action/README.md

 # FlutterFlow Integration Tests Composite Action

 This action will run the integration tests on flutterflow automatically.
-Note, I would recommend against swtiching the device from anything besides 'chrome', as whenever I tried, it failed.
+Note, I would recommend against switching the device from anything besides 'chrome', as whenever I tried, it failed.
 No argument is required, they all have default values.
 Also, by default, the flutter version is 3.27.3.

 ### Example Usage